MTG/Ismir2018TutorialNotebooks/README.md

 * visualizeAnnotations.ipynb: visualizing manual annotations of Saraga dataset and performing some rhythm analysis tasks
 * symbolicDataPro_symbTr.ipynb: accessing pieces in a specific form and makam from the Turkish Makam Music Symbolic Data Collection (SymbTr), reading a specific a section of the form and ploting the melodic curves

+The presentation file (IsmirTutorial2018_BBozkurt_presentation.pdf) is also available within this repository.